Open Ended Mutual Funds

 Given below is an example of an open-ended mutual fund ABC with a NAV of $2,000, with the number of shares outstanding at 200.
 Further, we assume that a new investor wants to purchase 200 shares of this mutual fund.

 Having stated the above, given below is the calculation of the fund’s original NAV per share, ‘the total price paid by a new investor when he or she purchases 200 shares, the new NAV, and the new NAV per share (that remains unchanged).

 Having stated the above, there are two important points.
 First, the new NAV is equal to the original NAV plus the total price paid by the new investor to purchase 200 shares of this open-ended mutual fund.
 Second, for existing shareholders of an open-ended mutual fund, the additional purchase of shares does not affect them.
 As we can see, the new NAV per share continues to be $10.
 In other words, the shares of existing shareholders continue to be $10, even after the new investor purchases 200 shares of this mutual fund.

-Some of the advantages of an open-ended mutual fund are access to liquidity to investors at any time, diversified portfolio (which helps to reduce investment associated risks and provide an attractive combination of risk and reward), availability of various systematic options to invest in such funds, and investors can track the past performance of these funds (which facilitates prudent investment decision-making).
+Some of the advantages of an open-ended mutual fund are access to liquidity to investors at any time, a diversified portfolio (which helps to reduce investment-associated risks and provide an attractive combination of risk and reward), availability of various systematic options to invest in such funds, and investors can track the past performance of these funds (which facilitates prudent investment decision-making).
 Further, these funds are professionally managed.
-However, open-ended mutual funds are not always the most tax-friendly investment vehicles.
+However, open-ended mutual funds are not always the most tax-friendly investment vehicle.